 Festivities include live music, a silent auction, dinner and more.
 Proceeds raise scholarship funds for Oconee County students attending UNG campuses.

 This event featuring artist-made headpieces by artists including Lucy Calhoun, cap man, Lauren Fancher, Lisa Freeman, Mike Harboldt, Mike Landers, Chris Taylor and many more.
 Headpieces will be auctioned off, and proceeds benefit the Athens Institute for Contemporary Art.
 Entry includes five auction tickets and a souvenir headpiece.
 See Story on p.
 15.

 The UGA Ice Dogs face off against Clemson.

 Local award-winning chef and restauranteur Hugh Acheson discusses and signs copies of his new cookbook, The Chef and the Slowcooker.

 This special storytime is for the youngest readers-to-be and their caregivers.

 Hear stories, make crafts and learn fun facts about these nocturnal creatures with a bat expert.

 Teens can learn how about goal-setting and planning from UGA Law School students.
 Ages 11–18.

-The museum's late-night art party includes refreshments, a live deejay and access to all the galleries.
-See Calendar Pick on p.
-20.
+The museum's late-night art party includes refreshments, music by DJ Mahogany and access to all the galleries.

 The shop is seeking artwork that explores the theme "What does 'home' mean to you?"
 Submission deadline Nov.
 15 at 7 p.m.
 Find guidelines online. www.kaartistshop.com